-- The involvement in the project of ASPs is possible, where it has an added value for the project. - ➤ The need for the involvement of the ASP for the implementation of the project and the benefit for the DRP area has to be always demonstrated, in the description of the project proposal and during the implementation. - ➤ The ASP are indirectly financed from the project budget, i.e. the concerned ASP contributes to the project without separate budget. - > The costs of the concerned ASP shall be planned in the budget of one "sponsoring" PP and shall be directly paid /reimbursed by the "sponsoring" PP. - ➤ Only travel and accommodation costs of the ASPs related to project activities are eligible according to the eligibility rules for travel and accommodation costs category. - > ASPs cannot be subcontracted by project partners as external experts.
+- ➤ The involvement in the project of ASPs is possible, where it has an added value for the project. - > The need for the involvement of the ASP for the implementation of the project and the benefit for the DRP area has to be always demonstrated, in the description of the project proposal and during the implementation. - ➤ The ASP are indirectly financed from the project budget, i.e. the concerned ASP contributes to the project without separate budget. - > The costs of the concerned ASP shall be planned in the budget of one "sponsoring" PP and shall be directly paid /reimbursed by the "sponsoring" PP. - ➤ Only travel and accommodation costs of the ASPs related to project activities are eligible according to the eligibility rules for travel and accommodation costs category. - > ASPs cannot be subcontracted by project partners as external experts.

-Specific rules:
+Project partners do not need to provide justification or supporting documents for travel and accommodation costs of ASPs in case the "sponsoring" PP has chosen flat rate option of the Travel and accommodation costs category.
+In this case, the travel and accommodation costs of the ASP are covered by the flat rate of the "sponsoring" PP.

+In case the "sponsoring"" PP has chosen real costs option of the Travel and accommodation costs category the following shall apply:
-- > The costs shall be traceable from the approved Application Form. - ➤ The expenditure shall be verified by the Controller of the "sponsoring" PP and has to be reported in the Control Certificate as well.

-The checks for the eligibility of expenditure of the ASP are the followings:

-- > Expenditure of the ASP are directly related to the project and in line with the activities stated in the Application Form - All expenditures are planned in the budget of the project partner concerned

-- ➤ In case of real costs option, all expenditures are directly incurred and paid/reimbursed by the sponsoring project partner concerned - > Expenditure is reported only under Travel and accommodation (the only eligible cost category) - > Expenditure reported does not exceed the budget planned for the activities of the ASP.
+- 1) Specific rules: - > The costs shall be traceable from the approved Application Form. - > The expenditure shall be verified by the Controller of the "sponsoring" PP and has to be reported in the Control Certificate as well. - 2) The checks for the eligibility of expenditure of the ASP are the followings: - > Expenditure of the ASP are directly related to the project and in line with the activities stated in the Application Form - > All expenditures are planned in the budget of the project partner concerned - ➤ All expenditures are directly incurred and paid/reimbursed by the sponsoring project partner concerned - > Expenditure is reported only under Travel and accommodation (the only eligible cost category) - Expenditure reported does not exceed the budget planned for the activities of the ASP.